electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/comparisons/q4etron50vsetron55/_index.md

 - [Headlight washer](../../q4-e-tron/technology/lights/)
 - [Powered tailgate](../../q4-e-tron/exterior/doors/#powered-tailgate)
 - [Drive select](../../q4-e-tron/technology/audidriveselect/)
-- Adaptive air suspension (not available on the Q4)
+- Adaptive air suspension (not available on the Audi Q4)

 In some markets, the base models are not available, and the list with standard equipment in that market can include more on both models.